datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/host-crd.md

 not search for any specific further configuration resources related to this `Host`.

+Remember that a <code>Listener</code> will also be required for this example to be functional.
 Many examples of setting up `Host` and `Listener` are available in the [Configuring $productName$ to Communicate](../../../howtos/configure-communications) document.

 ## Setting the `hostname`